angel-dart-archive/compare/README.md

 on which Dart applications could be built, end-to-end.
 At the time I entered the Dart world, and to this very day, I have never seen another framework which provides a complete development environment for modern, *full-stack* applications built entirely with Dart.
-Angel wants to change that - forever.'
+Angel wants to change that - forever.

 # Compared Frameworks
 * [Angel](https://github.com/angel-dart/angel/wiki)